mfornace/nupack-docs-dev/sources/basics.md

 a1 == a1 # --> True
 ```

+<hr> </hr>

 ### Strand

-A strand representes a single physical strand of RNA or DNA (with no nicks in the phosphate backbone).
+A strand representes a single physical strand of RNA or DNA (with no nicks n the phosphate backbone).
 A strand may be initialized either from a single sequence or from a list of domains:

 ```python
 A = Strand('A','AGTCTAGGATTCGGCGTGGGTTAA')